javi0b01/training-color_generator/README.md

 :open_file_folder: training_color-generator

 ## Description
-Generate color.
+Generate random color and show its hexadecimal code.
 How does it look?
-Take a look at [Generate Color]()
+Take a look at [Generate Color](https://javierandresgp.github.io/training_color-generator/)

 ## Stack
 * HTML